Cinema of Puerto Rico: Early years: 1912–1950

 In 1919, an independent company filmed The Sacloir of the Hills in Puerto Rico.
-Based in Hato Rey, Porto Rico Photoplays was born of a joint investment by Puerto Rican investors lead by Enrique and Eduardo González and George McManus.
+Based in Hato Rey, Porto Rico Photoplays was born of a joint investment by Puerto Rican investors led by Enrique and Eduardo González and George McManus.
 Its studios were built in 1920 and contemporary notes state that they rivaled those of New York.
 PRP produced romance drama Amor Tropical (also known as Cumbre de oro and Pinacho de oro) in 1921, filming in Loíza and in its studios.
 In 1922, PRP also produced El hijo del desierto (a.k.a.
 Tents of Allah), in which an airplane engine was used to simulate a desert storm.
 A number of short lived magazines emerged to cover the industry.
 By the 1920s, theaters had proliferated throughout the island.
 In 1924, FPL filmed Paramount's Aloma of the South Seas at Piñones, the first non-documentary Hollywood production to do so.
 In 1941, a remake featured Evelyn Del Río in a supporting role.
 Viguié participated in the project as cameraman.
 He would begin the production of documentaries such as La colectiva and La malaria (the first of its kind to detail the progression of the disease), also making arrangements to introduce technicolor to the market two years later.
 The plot of Warner Brothers' 1927 The Climbers centers around Puerto Rico, but it is unknown if some of it was filmed locally.
 In 1939, 20th Century Fox filmed Mr. Moto in Puerto Rico (also known as Mr. Moto in Danger Island).
 Decades later, Henry Silva would portray the character of Mr. Moto in a reboot.
 The plot of 1942's Au Large de Porto Rico (also known as Ship Ahoy) centers on transporting a magnetic bomb to Puerto Rico, but it is unknown if some was filmed on the island.

 The Tropical Film Company was founded by two intellectuals in the National Independence Movement and a veteran filmmaker that immigrated to Puerto Rico from Spain.
 Even though it is known that this company had produced four films, none of them have been retrieved.
 This however does not negate the founding base of the Tropical Film Company in Puerto Rican Cinema.
 It was through Tropical Film Company that the first discourses of educational, cultural, and economic aims were made within the limitations of financial and infrastructural resources that existed then, and still persist, for locally grounded cinematic production, distribution and exhibition in Puerto Rico.